Shilupa/RE/README.md

 ## How to use RE?
 - The website comprises of bottom tab with 5 pages: Home/front page, search, upload, chat and profile.
-- Bottom tab navigator with home, search, upload, chat and profile and these tab are present in the respective page.
+- Bottom tab navigator has home, search, upload, chat and profile icon and clicking on the specific icon leads to respective page.
-- On the Front/Home page, there is all the list of the items and the items are divided into furniture, clothes, electronics and miscellaneous.
+- On the Front/Home page, there is list of the items and the items are divided into furniture, clothes, electronics and miscellaneous.
 Each item with title and description are visible to unregistered users.
 Avatar of user, like, dislike, chat and favourite are visible for the logged in users.
-Logged in is possible from home.
+Log in is possible from home.
 -If you don't have account, you can register from login.
-- Clicking on the item takes to the other page where the item is visible in much more detail and modification of the information can be done.
+- Detailed information can be viewed after clicking the item which leads to the other page from home.
+Modification of the information can be done.
 It is also possible to know when the item was posted.
 - On the search page, search can be filtered.
-On clicking the item takes to page with more detail information of the product.
+On clicking the item, it takes to the next page where there is detail information of the product.
 - On the upload page, image of the product, title, condition and category can be uploaded.
 -On the chat page, converation can be done with other user based on the specific item.
 - On the Profile page, you can edit the profile image.
 User's own listings and finding are visible.
 Logout can be done from profile.